 This is a letter I wrote in my head on the way home from school the other day.

-But there is something different about the way I teach math.
+But there is something different about the way we teach math.

-I do not teach math the way most parents or even how I was taught.
-I do not teach students strictly to memorize everything by rote so they can rattle back answers to me.
-When I was in school we learned only by repeating procedures, but never really understood the concepts (or at least I didn’t until I had to teach them).
+Students are not taught to memorize everything by rote so they can rattle back answers, which was how math has been taught in the past.
+When I was in school we repeated steps, but I never really understood the concepts (or at least I didn’t until I had to teach them).

-I teach them to think about how numbers interact with each other.
-I teach them to problem solve and to develop their own personal strategies.
-I encourage them to explain their thinking using math vocabulary.
-When they don’t “get it” I teach it to them another way using another strategy.
+I teach your children to think about how numbers interact with each other, how to problem solve and how to develop their own personal strategies.
+They explain their thinking using math vocabulary.
+When they don’t “get it” I teach it another way, using another strategy.